Jerry Stooks, The Downstairs Club and the naming of Zoot Money’s Big Roll Band

 At first I wasn’t sure I wanted to leave Dave Anthony and the Rebels.
 The present line-up had only been in existence for a few months; I liked the guys and the band was successful with a slick professional sound.
 Thanks to Mike and Pete Giles’s connections we were getting work at the Bure Club, Mudeford and from the Howard Lock agency to replace the loss of gigs for Reg Calvert, and we’d retained our other venues.
 We were, however, still doing largely the same material I’d played with the Ravers for two years and a switch full-time from guitar to piano would mean a radical change for me.
 (It would also save me the cost of replacing my ageing Burns-Weill guitar).
 And the more I listened to Zoot’s musical ideas the more appealing the idea of a change became.
 Zoot felt that rock music had travelled too far from its rock’n’roll roots, and wanted to recreate the feel of black artists such as Ray Charles, Little Richard and Chuck Berry.

-In any event, after a few secret rehearsals (at one of which Hammond insisted on cooking baked beans on a primus stove next to his hi-hat), Zoot Money’s Big Roll Band was launched on an unsuspecting Bournemouth public a few weeks later.
+In any event, after a few secret rehearsals (at one of which Hammond insisted on cooking baked beans on a primus stove next to his hi-hat), Zoot Money’s Big Roll Band was launched on an unsuspecting Bournemouth public a few weeks later at the Downstairs Club.
 As far as I know, that was the first instance of any rock or pop group in the UK being referred to as a “band”.

 At first, Jerry Stooks wasn’t pleased.
 The formation of the Big Roll Band had resulted in several other bands breaking up, including Dave Anthony and the Rebels, one of Jerry’s major attractions, and he wasn’t convinced our very different style would catch on.
 It was soon apparent, however, that the audiences loved the band and he didn’t take long to come round.
 We did, though, after a few months begin to attract some of the, shall we say, more liberally-fisted elements of the local population and the club started to get known for its regular punch-ups.
 We were, however, starting to pull in some prestigious gigs, culminating in a slot at the Royal Arcade Ballrooms in Boscombe, where, while the resident orchestra were on, Zoot insisted on standing behind their bandleader, Haydn Powell, and mimicking him with a lemonade straw for a baton, causing the brass section to lose their embouchure.
 Although the gig went down a storm, at the end of it Monty and Hammond announced that they were leaving, their places shortly being taken by Johnny King on bass and Pete Brooks on drums.
 The band had by this time decided to turn pro, and I left shortly afterwards, Kevin Drake at last coming in on tenor sax and Zoot taking over on keyboards.
 That became the 2nd line-up of the Big Roll Band and the first version to go pro, which is why it’s often mistakenly referred to as the “original” line-up.

-Zoot Money’s Big Roll Band went on to become a cult attraction on the London rhythm and blues scene, but by then I’d left, as usual refusing to turn pro, though I remain friends with Zoot to this day, and with Rog until his untimely death in 2015.
+A third version of Zoot Money’s Big Roll Band later went on to become a cult attraction on the London rhythm and blues scene, but that was several years after I’d refused to turn pro and left, though I remain friends with Zoot to this day, and with Rog until his untimely death in 2015.
 The history of the band after it left Bournemouth is well documented, but one by-product of its earlier years is always ignored.
 We introduced what was probably the first version of line-dancing in the UK.

 The Hully Gully was a minor hit for The Olympics at the end of 1959, but the dance of the same name made no impact whatever in the jive-mad UK.
 The song had a nice feel about it, and Zoot added it to our list of numbers.
 During one of our first performances of it, Zoot began doing the dance steps of the “Southampton” jive – three steps to the side, and a gentle little kick – and the audience gradually followed suit, until they were all facing the stage in lines, mirroring his movements.
 We were now gigging across much of Southern England, and the dance quickly became a craze, though not always done to The Olympics’ song, as most conventional dance-bands hadn’t heard of it.